July 23, 2014

 Posted in Ticket Talk Podcasts | 0 Comment »

-Following our March 26th WISE Webinar, “You Ask, We Answer,” we took to our Facebook page to answer your disability employment-related questions.
-We addressed a variety of questions about the Ticket to Work program, Work Incentives and the path to financial independence.
+Following our June 25th WISE Webinar, “Ticket to Work: Free Support Services for Young Adults in Transition,” we took to our Facebook page to answer your disability employment-related questions.
+We addressed a variety of questions about the Ticket to Work program, Work Incentives and the path to financial independence for youth in transition.
 Thank you to all who participated, and we hope to see the rest of you next time!
 Follow us on Facebook (http://facebook.com/choosework) to receive announcements of future events!
 If you are interested in work and would like to discuss your situation now, speak with a Ticket to Work representative at 1-866-968-7842 (V) or 1-866-833-2967 (TTY) or find a service provider using our Find Help tool.

-Check out the transcripts of the March 26th Facebook Q&A below:
+Check out the transcripts of the June 25th Facebook Q&A below:

 Note: Questions are listed first in each section.
 Responses from the Ticket to Work experts are labeled “Expert Response.”
 Additional comments from fans are labeled “Fan Comment (or Fan Response).”
 Comments from the moderator are labeled “Moderator Comment.”
 This transcript was recorded from the chat itself and to preserve authenticity, only egregious spelling errors were corrected and some responses were rearranged to group by question.
 Please excuse any additional grammar or spelling errors.

 SSI: Supplemental Security Income

 VR: Vocational Rehabilitation Agency